Posts tagged skins games

 One of the most popular golf tournament fundraiser ideas is a hole-in-one contest.
 Golfers get the chance to ace a par-three hole or holes.
 Golfers love the excitement a hole-in-one contest brings to a tournament, and sponsors love the high visibility they earn for sponsoring the contest.

-3. Longest Drive Contest
+2. Longest Drive Contest

-Another type of contest you can easily incorporate into your tournament is a longest drive contest.
 Work with the golf facility staff to identify a hole (or holes) that is long and straight, and have one contest for men and another for women.
 As the name implies, the winner is the person who hits the drive the farthest within the fairway.
 The golf course will provide a marker to mark the distance of drives.
-Work with a sponsor to donate or underwrite the cost of the contest prize.
+It’s a good idea to secure a sponsor for the contest.
+Make an ask to businesses to either provide an in-kind donation or underwrite the cost of the prize.

-4. Closest to the Pin contest
+3. Closest to the Pin contest

-A closest to the pin contest is held on a par three hole and can be run alongside your hole-in-one contest, if desired.
+This contest is held on a par three hole and can be run alongside your hole-in-one contest, if desired.
 The winner of the contest is the golfer who hits a tee shot the closest to the hole.
 Much like the longest drive contest, you’ll want to have separate contests for men and women.
-And much like the previously mentioned contests, it’s a great opportunity for a premium sponsorship.
+And much like the previously mentioned contests, it’s a great opportunity to sell a premium sponsorship.

-Four people stand on a golf course next to a sign for a putting contest, a classic golf tournament fundraiser idea.
+Four people stand on a golf course next to a sign for a putting contest, a classic golf tournament fundraiser ideas.

 Ken’s Krew, a nonprofit that serves adults with neurodevelopmental disabilities, raises additional dollars with a putting contest at their golf fundraiser.